Important Message to All Raw Milk Producers and Consumers:

 - Green Cow Dairy, 682 County Rd.
 370, Dublin TX 76446-8743, phone: 817-880-3247, email: GreenCowDairy@yahoo.com.
 Grade A Dairy with Retail Raw Permit.
 Selling raw milk from grass-fed cows for human consumption.
 Milk sold by the gallon anytime.
 Raw milk products available.
 Grass-fed calves for sale.

 - Lil Mac D Dairy Nubian Dairy Goats, web: lilmacd.com.
 Raw milk available; see website for more information.

 - Little Dub Farm, 4901 Kelly Road Fort Worth TX 76126 (Located in west Fort Worth 8 minutes south of Benbrook), phone: 682-557-0990.
-All Jersey herd, fed mostly green grass and high-quality hay and GMO-free grain in the milk parlor.
-In addition to milk, they also have free-range eggs, pastured pork, beef and chicken, kefir, kefir grains, New Zealand rabbits for meat or pets, Mini Rex and Lion head bunnies for pets.
-Please call for pricing.
-Hours are daylight to dark everyday.
+Facebook: LilDubmilk.
+All Jersey herd, fed mostly green grass with high-quality hay and GMO-free grain.
+Please check out their Facebook page for availability and pricing.
+Visitors are welcome but please call before you drive out for a visit.

 - Milk Pastures, Charles Ulrich, 3445 FM 934, Itasca TX 76055 (4 mi W of 35 W on 934), phone: 817-487-2578, email: email@example.com.
 Licensed Grade A Retail Raw Milk farm of Jersey/Jersey cross cows, pastured 24/7.